How Two Art Nerds Turned Their Passion into a Successful Art Business

 Also, don’t wait until you’ve read all the books and done all the research.
 You’ll never be fully prepared for what you’re about to create.
 Just start.
 Wing it and enjoy the journey!

 Aaron - It’s not for everyone.
 It’s hard.
-You will come to forks in the road when you ask yourself, “should I keep going?”
+You'll come to forks in the road when you ask yourself, “should I keep going?”
 It’s never easy, there’s never one clear or right answer, and you’ll constantly find yourself in new situations.
 Embrace them, think about them, and thoughtfully try to enjoy the journey you’ve chosen for yourself no matter the course.

 What does the future hold for WC?